PhantomKnight287/PhantomKnight287/README.md

 # Who Am I?

-I am a 17 years old boy living in Delhi currently doing 11th standard.
+I am from New Delhi,India.
 In 2020, I started with Python as my first language because I was just sleeping in the lockdown.